 Service maps help you:

-- Understand how apps and services in your architecture connect and talk to each other.
+- Understand how apps and services in your architecture connect and communicate.

 - Quickly see the current health and operational state of your entire environment.